Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Transmit Power minimization problem

-Our proposed pp-ADMM algorithm is given below. { } The only difference between the above algorithm and classical ADMM is an extra proximal term for updating $\bB$, which is introduced to ensure the stability and convergence of the algorithm, as discussed in Section \ref{sec:algorithm2}.
+The only difference between the above algorithm and classical ADMM is an extra proximal term for updating $\bB$, which is introduced to ensure the stability and convergence of the algorithm, as discussed in Section \ref{sec:algorithm2}.
 The update of $\bB$ follows exactly the same procedure as in \eqref{updateB1}.
 In addition, the $\bW$- and $\bU$-subproblems in \eqref{subW2} and \eqref{subU2} are both unconstrained convex quadratic programming, which admit closed-form solutions.
 We omit the details for brevity.
-Next, we discuss the solution of the $\bY$-subproblem \eqref{subY2}.
+Next, we discuss the solution of the {$\bV$}-subproblem \eqref{subY2}.